 - Include and briefly explain how workshops, seminars, courses, or certifications enhanced your skills and contributed to your professional growth in your CPD.

 - Write a Summary Statement that effectively summarises your competencies and skills and cross-references your Career Episodes to set the tone for a positive review.
+The Summary Statement for an Engineering Associate is arguably the most critical component of your Competency Demonstration Report (CDR).

-Mistake: Not Highlighting Achievements with Evidence
+Mistake 9: Not Highlighting Achievements with Evidence

 One of the major mistakes that applicants repeatedly make is that they just write about their experience, which usually seems vague because they do not quantify the result.